HouPoc/Practice/algorithm/LeetCode/LeetLesson.md

         This problem is *easy* level

-        This problem test the understanding of binary tree
+        This problem tess the understanding of binary tree

         The binary tree is ordered, leaf less than the node is in left.